Analysis | The Staggering Dollar Figures Fueling Campaign 2020

 3. How much are Bloomberg and Steyer spending?

-Bloomberg has spent $409 million since launching his campaign in late November, dwarfing the outlays of his Democratic rivals.
-In January alone, he spent $220.4 million, the highest monthly expenditure of any candidate in history.
+Bloomberg spent more than $500 million on advertising alone in his first three months as a candidate, dwarfing the outlays of his Democratic rivals.
+In January alone, he spent $220.4 million on his campaign, the highest monthly expenditure of any candidate in history.
 Steyer had spent $271 million through January.
 For comparison, Vermont Senator Bernie Sanders, who has raised the most from outside donations, had taken in $134 million.
 Bloomberg has said he will keep spending money through the November election to defeat Trump, regardless of whether he is the nominee.
 He didn’t rule out going as high as $1 billion.
 Steyer’s campaign has said that he has no ceiling on what he’s willing to spend.

 Tracking the 2020 Democratic Presidential Money Race